Are you looking for a way to edit Gravity Forms submissions on the front end of your website?

 Finally, it’s time to test our View on the front end!

-After opening our View on the front end, we can see profiles for each of our staff members.
+After opening our View on the front end, we can see each job application that’s been submitted.
 There is also an Edit Entry link in the button right corner.

 That’s it!
 Your users can now view and edit their Gravity Forms submission data from the front end of your website.